wxygeek/mediabox/README.md

     *   **password**

 Upon completion, the script will launch your mediabox containers.

-**Upgrading mediabox:**

-This is only necessary once - and only if you dowloaded Mediabox before auto-update was added into the project.

-1. Change directory into mediabox: `$ cd your/path/to/mediabox/`

-2. Git Stash any alterations to local files: `$ git stash`

-3. Git pull the changes to the Mediabox Project: `$ git pull`

-4. Run the mediabox.sh script: `$ ./mediabox.sh` << Redo just this step anytime you want/need to upgrade Mediabox

 ### **Mediabox has been tested to work on Ubuntu 16.04 LTS / 18.04 LTS - Server and Desktop**